Ewert-Technologies/notarytool-gradle/README.md

 ```

-The only option required is `fileLocation`.
+The only required option is `fileLocation`.
 This can be passed in from the command line, but can also be
 set within the build script, which is likely the more common way to set it.

 Running using `--poll` will cause the tasks to poll for the status of submission after submitting the software.
 This
-is the default behaviour if `--poll` is omitted.
+is the default behaviour (i.e. polling is enabled if `--poll` is omitted).

-The polling can be disabled by using `--no-poll` (i.e. `./gradlew submitSoftware --nopoll`), or by setting `poll =
+The polling can be disabled by using `--no-poll` (i.e. `./gradlew submitSoftware --no-poll`),
-false` within the
+or by setting `poll = false` within the build script.
-build script.

 Examples: